 GMU Early Identification Program: An ACPS Partnership

-Early Identification Program recruits first generation college-going students during the spring of their 7th grade year.
+Early Identification Program recruits first-generation college-going students during the spring of their 7th-grade year.
 This is a partnership between ACPS and GMU-EIP and is FREE to families.
 Recommendations are made by counselors during the recruitment season, which happens during course scheduling in late February-March.
 Interested students and guardians must follow up by completing an online application and agreeing to the terms of the partnership.
 By joining the EIP family, GMU provides ACPS and families with wrap-around support to ensure they are college-ready by the time they graduate high school.
-For more information, please see https://eip.gmu.edu/.
+For more information, please see the George Mason University Early Identification Program webpage.

 Why Apply if Nominated?

-GMU has a strong desire to serve the first generation college-going community in the neighboring counties.
-Through this partnership, EIP promises to expose students to various opportunities, skills, strategies and support to ensure they are being successfful during high school and prepared for post-secondary success.
+GMU has a strong desire to serve the first-generation college-going community in the neighboring counties.
+Through this partnership, EIP promises to expose students to various opportunities, skills, strategies, and support to ensure they are being successful during high school and prepared for post-secondary success.
 The program provides the following during a year-long college readiness wrap around experience:

-Recruitment occurs only during the spring of students’ seventh grade year.
-Once accepted, they remain a part of the program until they graduate from T.C.
-Williams.
+Recruitment occurs only during the spring of students’ seventh-grade year.
+Once accepted, they remain a part of the program until they graduate from Alexandria City High School.
 During the recruitment process, the commitment is explained to both students and parents because they both have a part in EIP.
 In some cases, families reconsider travel plans and consistently support students so that the summer priority is the summer academy.
-Occassionally, ACPS has very qualified students not be accepted due to limited enrollment,however, students are placed on a wait-list and sometimes asked to join EIP at a later date.
+Occasionally, ACPS has very qualified students not be accepted due to limited enrollment, however, students are placed on a wait-list and sometimes asked to join EIP at a later date.

 What are the benefits if I Decide to Apply to GMU?

-- Application fee is waived (FREE) and application completion support is provided during rising senior year summer academy weeks; Although encouraged, students are NOT required to attend GMU post graduation but must submit an application based on the EIP requirement.
+- The application fee is waived (free) and application completion support is provided during rising senior year summer academy weeks; Although encouraged, students are NOT required to attend GMU post-graduation but must submit an application based on the EIP requirement.

-- If a student's grade point average is a 3.5 or higher and they meet other attendance requirements, they qualify to interview for an EIP scholarship that could be potentially include up to four year's full tuition at GMU.
+- If a student's grade point average is 3.5 or higher and they meet other attendance requirements, they qualify to interview for an EIP scholarship that could be potentially included up to four year's full tuition at GMU.

-- If a student shows significant academically achievement, they may be invited by the Honor's College to interview for a highly elite scholarship that may result in a full tuition scholarship into the prestigious Honor's College and receive additional support, services and resources to promote their success.
-See https://honorscollege.gmu.edu/
+- If a student shows significant academic achievement, they may be invited by the Honor's College to interview for a highly elite scholarship that may result in a full-tuition scholarship into the prestigious Honor's College and receive additional support, services, and resources to promote their success.
+See the George Mason University Honors College webpage.

-- Opportunies for part-time employment through the EIP Office as an office assistant, events support or through the official AMP Mentor role.
+- Opportunities for part-time employment through the EIP Office as an office assistant, events support, or through the official AMP Mentor role.

 - An EIP family network of students and staff from the past five years of EIP is available on campus; Common space at the EIP Office that includes study rooms and resources are available to past high school EIP students.

-- EIP students can apply to the GMU-NOVA Advance Program and begin their four-year education at Northern Virginia Community College (NOVA) and be co-enrolled at both NOVA and GMU.
-The EIP Office and employment opportunities are still availed to students once they begin their full time status at GMU.
+- EIP students can apply to the GMU-NOVA Advance Program and begin their four-year education at Northern Virginia Community College (NOVA) and are co-enrolled at both NOVA and GMU.
+The EIP Office and employment opportunities are still availed to students once they begin their full-time status at GMU.

 AVID District Director/College Readiness Support